lars-sh/parent/README.md

 ##### Build Process
 The following files are generated for the build process itself.
 You should not need to know them for your regular work.

 `target/pmd/pmd-ruleset.xml` contains the PMD rule set.
-It is overwritten at the Maven goal `generate-source`.
+It is overwritten at the Maven goal `initialize`.

 `target/checkstyle.xml` contains the Checkstyle rules.
-It is overwritten at the Maven goal `generate-source`.
+It is overwritten at the Maven goal `initialize`.

 `target/formatter.xml` contains the formatting rules.
 It is overwritten at the Maven goal `initialize`.